 Overall Verdict

-That said, the price was steep: around NZD 200 per night for a private room in mid-February peak season.
-If you have a rental car, an Airbnb a little further from the town centre could offer better value.
-Weigh up the convenience of the location against the cost before booking.
+That said, the price for a private room was quite high at around NZD 200 per night in mid-February peak season.
+If you have a rental car, an Airbnb a little further out could be the more practical choice.
+It’s worth weighing location convenience against cost before booking.

 ← Back to list